Hjdskes/dwm-patches/README.md

 	* Move unsigned long real_opacity[] someplace else, use only once.
 * Implement runorraise?
 First find out if this can be done on a more global level too, e.g. dmenu.
 * Try cleaning up patches and code.

+**Issues:**
+* singular borders
+	* on multimonitor, you see monitor one's borders on monitor two and vice-versa
+	* floating clients will hide behind tiled clients when changed focus